Surgery: What to Expect

 Outcome and Quality Programs

-We track outcomes in an effort to keep standards high and continuously improve our quality.
-We collect information on clinical outcomes, patient experience, safety measures, effectiveness and efficiencies of care.
+We track outcomes to keep standards high and continuously improve our quality.
+We collect information on clinical outcomes, patient experience, safety measures, effectiveness, and efficiencies of care.
 You may receive a phone call from a nurse reviewer to ask you about any problems that may have occurred during your recovery.
 Any information collected will be kept confidential.
 Thank you in advance for your honest responses, which help us identify opportunities for improving patient care.

 Contact Information & Frequently Asked Questions

-Please contact the Pre-operative Office by phone with any questions or concerns.
+Prior to surgery, please contact Pre-anesthesia testing office by phone with any questions or concerns.
 We welcome all feedback as we strive to provide the best service possible for our patients.

 Phone: 802-847-5400